Dear Boards of Directors and Chief Executive Officers:

 How do I make the payment to the NCUA?

-If you do not participate with the Pay.gov (opens new window) direct debit program you must submit payments to the NCUA in accordance with the instructions provided with the invoice and no later than April 18, 2023.
+If you do not participate with the Pay.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) direct debit program you must submit payments to the NCUA in accordance with the instructions provided with the invoice and no later than April 18, 2023.

 How does the Overhead Transfer Rate affect the Operating Fee?